MiaLWGH/EMRSparkTraining/README.md

 Note: The first role defines the allowable actions for Amazon EMR when provisioning resources and performing service-level tasks that are not       performed in the context of an EC2 instance running within a cluster.
 For example, the service role is used to provision EC2 instances when a cluster launches.
 The second one is assigned to every EC2 instance in an Amazon EMR cluster when the instance launches.
 Application processes that run on top of the Hadoop ecosystem assume this role for permissions to interact with other AWS services.

 2. Login to your AWS Console and navigate to EMR console.
 In this lab, we assume engineers are using the new console.
-Click Create cluster and make sure the following information in the prompt page:
+Click Create cluster and make sure you follow below rules in the configuration page:
   + Under Name and applications, select EMR release emr-6.9.0 and Spark for Application bundle.
   + Under Cluster configuration, choose instance type m4.large for both Primary and Core instance groups.
 Remove Task instance group and ensure the size of Core instance group is 1 instance.
   + Under Networking, select a public subnet for the cluster.